Skip to contents

 Without specifying any additional parameters, generate_settings_matrix randomly populates these columns and ensures that no generated rows are identical.

-What’s important for now is that the matrix (technically a dataframe in the R environment) contains several rows which each outline a different but reasonable way in which the raw data could be converted into patient subtypes.
+What’s important for now is that the matrix (technically a dataframe in the R environment) contains several rows which each outline a different but reasonable way in which the raw data could be converted into a cluster solution.
 Further customization of the settings_matrix will enable you to access the broadest possible space of reasonable cluster solutions that your data can produce using SNF and ideally get you closer to a generalizable and useful solution for your context.
 More on settings_matrix customization can be found in the settings matrix vignette.

 Setting the optional seed parameter (which will affect the seed of your entire R session) ensures that the same settings matrix is generated each time we run the code.